U.S. to stress need for 'guardrails' in Sherman's talks in China - Up News Info

 Sherman’s talks follow several combative months since the countries’ first senior diplomatic meeting under President Joe Biden’s administration in March.

-Chinese officials publicly lambasted the United States at that meeting in Alaska, accusing it of hegemonic policies, and U.S. officials accused China of grandstanding.
+Chinese officials publicly lambasted the United States at that meeting in Alaska, accusing it of hegemonic policies.
+U.S. officials accused China of grandstanding.

-The official on Saturday said the Tianjin meeting would be a continuation of the Alaskan talks and “all dimensions of the relationship will be on the table.”

-Since Alaska the two countries have traded diplomatic barbs on an almost constant basis.
-The latest exchanges came on Friday when Beijing sanctioned former U.S. Commerce Secretary Wilbur Ross and other individuals and groups in response to U.S. sanctions over China’s crackdown on democracy in Hong Kong.

 Advertisement